git-pull/tao-of-tmux/manuscript/09-status-bar.md

     Install the project...
     -- Install configuration: "MinSizeRel"
     -- Installing: /usr/local/bin/tmux-mem-cpu-load

+You can remove the source code you cloned from the computer.
+The compiled application is installed.

 You can now add `#(tmux-mem-cpu-load)` to your `status-left` or `status-right` option.
 In the "[Dressed up](#status-bar-example-dressed-up)" example below, I